Barbara Creed: Other works

-Media Matrix: Sexing the New Reality
+Media Matrix

-Barbara Creed's ‘Media Matrix: Sexing the New Reality’ explores the impact of media and technology on subjects such as the self, identity, sexuality and representation in the public sphere.
+Barbara Creed's Media Matrix: Sexing the New Reality explores the impact of media and technology on subjects such as the self, identity, sexuality and representation in the public sphere.
 She includes a definition of "Matrix" in the book's introduction, which she describes as a, "womb; place in which thing is developed", which closely relates to her discussion of the monstrous feminine.
 In the beginning of this piece, she discusses The Matrix (1999) and Strange Days (1995) in relation to the concept of ‘jacking-in’, that is the use of technology to alter reality and experience life in other people's minds much like virtual reality.
 Creed argues that the development of technology in the twentieth and twenty-first centuries has allowed people to experiment with reality and time, and disassociate one's self from their own reality, as well as challenge ideas of "fixed personal identity".
 Media Matrix also examines the role of media and news in the modern era, with a particular interest to how an overwhelming majority of fiction showcases the horrific, evokes fear, and the abject.
 Creed defines this "crisis TV", wherein news reporters focus on disasters to provoke anxiety and immediacy, and bring the abject into reality.

-Phallic Panic: Film, Horror and the Primal Uncanny
+Phallic Panic

 In Phallic Panic: Film, Horror and the Primal Uncanny, Barbara Creed reflects on the representation of men in the horror genre, with a specific focus on how they are portrayed in comparison to women.
 This piece offers a feminist analysis on sex difference in the horror genre, as well as the order in which male monsters innate masculinity and is "caught between the opposing forces of culture and nature, the civilized and primitive".
 Throughout this piece, she makes connections to the notion of the ‘primal uncanny’, which suggests that men as monsters.
 The ‘primal uncanny’, as Creed looks at, was firstly discussed in Freud's work as just the ‘uncanny’ that linked to ideas of psychoanalysis and castration.
 Yet, Freud only really considered death and the feeling of horror in relation to male monsters and didn't examine the role of women, nature and animals.
 Phallic Panic draws on many examples of male monsters from the classic film adaption of Frankenstein and the male werewolf, to vampires and mad scientists, as well as the relationship between ‘beast’ and man.